AppliNH/CPP-AntsColony/README.md

 - `cmake --build . --target CPP-AntsColony -- -j 8`

 There you can execute the `./CPP-AntsColony` binary.

-And you can also pass a few arguments :
+And you can also pass some arguments :

 | Arguments     | Description       | Default |
 |---------------|-------------------|-------------------|